Planning-Inspectorate/data-model/README.md

 > todo: run this on pre-commit or on a pipeline

-It is also import to update the Python pydantic models, by running:
+It is also important to update the Python pydantic models, by running:

 `python pins_data_model/gen_models.py`